I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 2-1.
 Create Index (First Time Only)

-In metadataConfiguration, I specified title as non-filterable (display only) and made the other 4 items filterable.
+I specified title as non-filterable (display only) and the other 4 items as filterable in the metadataConfiguration.

 s3vectors = boto3.client('s3vectors', region_name='<YOUR_REGION>')